-The Intern Program, a category of the U.S. Department of State’s Exchange Visitor Program, brings foreign university students or recent graduates to the United States to bridge the gap between formal education and practical work experience.
+The Intern Program, a category of the U.S. Department of State’s BridgeUSA, brings foreign university students or recent graduates to the United States to bridge the gap between formal education and practical work experience.
 The students participate in internship programs with host organizations for a duration of 3 weeks up to 12 months.
 The program is intended to enable participants to return home to utilize their enhanced professional skills to advance their careers, and to share their experiences and increased understanding of the U.S.

 See more information on the Internship Program on the Department of State website.